Athorcis/athorrent-frontend/README.md

 define('DEBUG', true);

 // user credentials usable when debug is enable
-// convenient where there is no user in the database yet define('DEBUG_USERNAME', 'root');
+// convenient when there is no user in the database yet define('DEBUG_USERNAME', 'root');
 define('DEBUG_PASSWORD', 'password');